Black forest cake on a wooden board.

 1 cup sugar, 1 cup water or liquid from cherries

-• In a separate bowl, whip the chilled cream with the remaining confectioner's sugar and vanilla until soft peaks form.
+• Whip heavy cream, remaining sugar, and vanilla until soft peaks form.

-• Place the first cake layer on a serving platter.
+• Place first cake layer on serving board.
+Pipe ganache around edges, then spread cherry filling inside.

 Notes